 Occidental estimates the fair value of fixed-rate debt based on the quoted market prices for those instruments or on quoted market yields for similarly rated debt instruments, taking into account such instruments' maturities.
-The estimated fair values of Occidental's debt as of December 31, 2023, and 2022, the majority of which were classified as Level 1, were approximately \$18.1 billion and \$17.6 billion, respectively.
-Occidental's exposure to changes in interest rates relates primarily to its variable-rate, long-term debt obligations, and is not material.
-As of December 31, 2023, and 2022, variablerate debt constituted approximately 0.4% of Occidental's total debt.
+The estimated fair values of Occidental's debt as of December 31, 2024, and 2023, the majority of which were classified as Level 1, were approximately \$24.0 billion and \$18.1 billion, respectively.
+Occidental's exposure to changes in interest rates relates primarily to its variable-rate, long-term debt obligations.
+As of December 31, 2024, and 2023, variable-rate debt constituted approximately 11% and 0.4%, respectively, of Occidental's total debt.